Name: Jimmy White

 Early career

-An outstanding junior player, Jimmy first caught the eye of snooker experts as a 15 year old when he became the national champion in 1977.
-He followed this up with victory in the English Amateur Championship a couple of years later before going further with victory in the IBSF event out in Launceston.
+An outstanding junior player, Jimmy first caught the eye of snooker experts as a 15-year-old when he became the national champion in 1977.
+He followed this up with victory in the English Amateur Championship a couple of years later before going further with victory in the IBSF World Championship out in Launceston.

 Going Pro

-Already recognised as a superb natural talent, it was time for White to turn professional and after an impressive debut season, he ended up ranked up in 21st position.
+Already recognised as a superb natural talent, it was time for White to turn professional and after an impressive début season, he finished it with a ranking of 21st.
 His most notable achievement was becoming the youngest player ever to have qualified for the final stages of the World Championship at the Crucible, putting up a great fight in his first match before going down 10-8 to eventual champion Steve Davis.

-Defeat did not hurt his progress however as in the following season he won the Scottish Masters (becoming the youngest ever winner of a ranking event in the process), Northern Ireland Classic and also reached semis in both the UK and World Championship to move into the elite top 16 after just 18 months on the circuit.
-Indeed that World semi-final was one of the most memorable snooker matches of all-time, Jimmy leading 15-14 and being well up in the next frame before falling to one of the great comebacks against friend Alex Higgins.
+Defeat did not hurt his progress however as during the following season he won the Scottish Masters (becoming the youngest ever winner of a ranking event in the process), Northern Ireland Classic and also reached the semi-finals of both the UK and World Championship tournaments to move into the elite top 16 after just 18 months on the circuit.
+Indeed that world semi-final was one of the most memorable snooker matches of all-time, Jimmy leading 15-14 and being well up in the next frame before falling to one of the great comebacks against friend Alex Higgins.

 Indifferent spell and revival